LMIVainio/OptimusPrimer/README.md

 ![Picture6](images/Picture6.png)

+Primer secondary structures (this is an example for a heterodimer)

    - `visualize_sequence_html()` for annotated sequence display with score heatmaps.
+This can be used for longer sequence analysis.

 ![Picture7](images/Picture7.png)

+Sequence is colored by MFE (minimum free energy) or the strength of secondary structures

    - Check for overlaps or issues with `remove_overlapping_primers()`.

-Primer secondary structures (this is an example for a heterodimer)

 5. Batch Processing:
    - `analyze_primers_from_xlsx()` reads primers from Excel, analyzes them, and exports results.